appc/spec/SPEC.md

 ```

 This mechanism is only used for discovery of contents URLs.
-Anything implementing this spec should enforce any signing rules set in place by the operator and ensure the app manifest provided by the fetched app image are all prefixed from the same domain.
+Anything implementing this spec should enforce any signing rules set in place by the operator and ensure the image manifest provided by the fetched app image are all prefixed from the same domain.

 Discovery URLs that require interpolation are [RFC6570](https://tools.ietf.org/html/rfc6570) URI templates.